 "They don't have any choice, they are being forced with punishment or derision by their classmates," Meredith Kuester said.
 "Just let us as parents or students make that decision"

-Parent Eric Moore has six children learning virtually this year.
-He thinks KCS should hold to their promise and follow what the CDC says.
+Parent Eric Moore had six children learning virtually.
+At the time of the BOE vote, he thought KCS should hold to their promise and follow the CDC guidance.

 "To remove that requirement, in a situation in which I don't have the option to move my children from one setting to another, would feel extremely disrespectful," Moore said.